cneralich/tfe-tfc-migration-tool/README.md

 export TFE_ORG_TARGET="bar"
 ```

-* The Token(s) used above must be either a Team or User Token and have the appropriate level of permissions
+* The Token(s) used above must be either a team or user token and have the appropriate level of permissions
 * The URL(s) used above must follow a format of `https://app.terraform.io`

 ### 3. Build the Required TFE_VCS_CONNECTION_MAP